Quantum (dis)charge of black hole interiors: Numerical results

-Evaluation of the stress tensor according to \eqref{eq:T_vv} yields results compatible with those obtained for the real scalar field in \cite{Zilberman:2019, Hollands:2020}, with a mild $q$ dependence, at least for small $q$.
-Combining the results for the current and the stress tensor according to \eqref{eq:del_v_F}, we find that, for the parameters considered in Fig.~\ref{fig:QscanW} and in the weak backreaction regime, backreaction effects increase the field strength, $\del_v (Q/r^2) > 0$, as one approaches the inner horizon, even for parameters for which backreaction discharges the inner horizon.
+Combining the results for the current and the stress tensor, we find that, for the parameters considered in Fig.~\ref{fig:QscanW} and in the weak backreaction regime, where $\partial_v r=-4\pi r_-/\kappa_-\langle T_{vv}\rangle_\Psi$ \cite{supplement, Zilberman:2019}, backreaction effects can increase the field strength, $\del_v (Q/r^2) > 0$, as one approaches $\mCH^R$, even for parameters for which backreaction discharges the inner horizon \cite{supplement}.

-We note that the parameter range considered in Fig.~\ref{fig:QscanW} does not capture semi-realistic BH and field parameters.
-In order to achieve comparability with \cite{Hollands:2020, Cardoso:2017}, a reasonable performance of the numerical code, and to avoid the classical instability \cite{Dias:2018}, $\Lambda$ was chosen unrealistically high, so that the event horizon $r_+$ of the BH is of the same order of magnitude as the cosmological horizon $r_c$.
+We note that the parameter range considered in Fig.~\ref{fig:QscanW} does not capture semirealistic BH and field parameters.
+To achieve comparability with \cite{Hollands:2020, Cardoso:2017}, a reasonable performance of the numerical code, and to avoid the classical instability \cite{Dias:2018}, $\Lambda$ was chosen unrealistically high, so that the event horizon $r_+$ of the BH is of the same order of magnitude as the cosmological horizon $r_c$.
 For our fixed value of $\Lambda$, the bound $Q/M > 0.755$ is necessary to achieve $r_+ < r_c$.
 But astrophysical BHs are expected to be only weakly charged \cite{Gibbons:1975}, i.e., $Q \ll M$.
 Furthermore, if we identify $q$ with the elementary charge $e$, we find that for near-extremal BHs $qQ\sim 10^{36} M/M_{\odot}$, which is beyond the regime accessible to our numerical code for realistic BH masses.
-Similarly, the assumption of a conformal mass for $\Phi$ is unrealistic, but semi-realistic masses $\mu$ are not accessible by our code (however, we checked stability of our results under deviations from the conformal mass).
-Hence, our results unfortunately cannot be used to infer the fate of the Cauchy horizon of semi-realistic BHs.
-However, they are sufficient demonstrate that the naive expectation that quantum effects will always discharge the BH interior is false.
-It would be interesting to see whether a similar effect occurs for rotating (Kerr) black holes where (dis-)charging would now correspond to (down-)upspinning of the Cauchy horizon and $j_v$ would correspond to $T_{v\phi}$.
+Similarly, the assumption of a conformal mass for $\Phi$ is unrealistic, but semirealistic masses $\mu$ are not accessible by our code (however, we checked stability of our results under deviations from the conformal mass).
+Hence, our results unfortunately cannot be used to infer the fate of the Cauchy horizon of semirealistic BHs.
+However, they are sufficient to demonstrate that the naive expectation that quantum effects will always discharge the BH interior is false.
+It would be interesting to see whether a similar effect occurs for rotating (Kerr) black holes where (dis-)charging would now correspond to (down-)upspinning of the Cauchy horizon and $J_v$ would correspond to $T_{v\phi}$.

-{\bf Acknowledgements:} SH thanks Ted Jacobson for stimulating discussions at an early stage of this project.
-This work has been funded by the Deutsche Forschungsgemeinschaft (DFG) under the Grant No. 406116891 within the Research Training Group RTG 2522/1.